Christopher Michel

-Michel in San Francisco, in 2021.

 Christopher P. Michel (born August 26, 1967 in San Francisco) is an American photographer and entrepreneur, who founded Military.com.
 He is the current artist in residence at the National Academies.

 Early life and career

 Michel attended the University of Illinois.
 He served as a flight officer in the US Navy, and later as a lieutenant commander in the reserves.
 He earned an MBA from Harvard Business School in 1998, and returned to the school as an entrepreneur-in-residence in 2010.

 Career

 Business

 In 2000, Michel founded Military.com, an early website providing news and practical information about the military for active service members, veterans, and their family members.
 It was acquired by Monster.com in 2004.

 In 2006, he founded Affinity Labs, a company building social networking and career-building sites for professional communities.
 It was acquired by Monster.com in 2008.
 In 2010, his work with these companies was profiled in The Intelligent Entrepreneur.

 In 2008 he started an early stage investment firm, Nautilus Ventures.'